lnanhkhoa/open-art-ui/README.md

-# Welcome to my open art UI!
+# Welcome to my app clone, made from open art UI!
 https://openui.design/

 use React native to make it, written by [lnanhkhoa](https://github.com/lnanhkhoa)